taneltorn/CoverHunterFolkERA/README.md

 ## Training

-CoverHunter includes a prepared configuration to run a training session on the Covers80 dataset located in the 'egs/covers80' subfolder of the project. *Important note:* this default configuration that the CoverHunter authors provided is a nonsense or toy configuration that only demonstrates that you have a working project and environment.
-It uses the same dataset for both training and validation, so by definition it will rapidly converge and overfit.
+CoverHunter includes a prepared configuration to run a training session on the Covers80 dataset located in the 'egs/covers80' subfolder of the project. *Important note:* the default configuration that the CoverHunter authors provided was a nonsense or toy configuration that only demonstrated that you have a working project and environment.
+It used the same dataset for both training and validation, so by definition it rapidly converged and overfit.

+This fork added a train/dev splitting function in the extract_csi_features tool, and built that into the default training hyperparameters.
+Coming soon: further splitting the train set into train/validation subsets as part of train.

 Specify the path to your training data as the one required command-line parameter: